 Catastrophic disturbances were historically rare in this community, while small disturbances that created a mix of canopy layers were far more common.
-Tailoring your firewood harvesting strategy to create small gaps-removing single trees or small clusters in your woods-will allow some of the sugar maple, elm, and basswood saplings to develop and create a mix of tree ages, which gives your forest more vertical diversity.
-Other species such as northern red oak, bitternut hickory, and big-toothed aspen need full sunlight to reach maturity so creating some medium to large gaps-up to an acre-in your woods will encourage these species.
-Whether you choose to create small or large gaps, you will help create diverse age groups among your trees, similar to historic disturbances, which will create better wildlife habitat and help your woods be more resistant to environmental stress.
+Tailoring your firewood harvesting strategy by removing single trees or small clusters will create small gaps in your woods.
+This will allow some of the sugar maple and basswood saplings to develop and create a mix of tree ages which gives your forest more vertical diversity.
+Other species such as northern red oak and bitternut hickory need more sunlight to reach maturity so creating some medium to large gaps-up to an acre-in your woods will encourage these species.
+Whether you choose to create small or large gaps, you will help create diverse age groups among your trees Similar to historic disturbances, these gaps will create better wildlife habitat and help your woods be more resistant to environmental stress.

-Option 4, Income Focus: Having a Timber Harvest
+Option 4, Income Focus: Having A Timber Harvest